What Makes a Song Feel Finished — Dominant Motion (V→I)

 Half Cadence (Ends on V)

-A phrase ending on V feels open — questioning, anticipatory.
-It’s used in the middle of a section to create momentum toward the next phrase that will resolve.
+A phrase ending on V feels open: questioning, anticipatory.
+It shows up mid-section to build momentum toward the next phrase, which is the one that finally resolves.

 Dominant Motion in Jazz: II–V–I